stat6250-w18/course-questions-wiki/week-05/README.md

 - *Question* (cnguyen77-stat6250): Is it necessary to read fields in an order when using column input?
 - *Answer* (cnguyen77-stat6250): You can use column input to read fields in any order.
 You must specify the variable name, identify character variables with a $, and specify the correct starting and ending column for each field.
 - *Question* (sbagdi-stat6250): What does startcol and endcol represent in an input statement?
+- *Answer* (sbagdi-stat6250): startcol and endcol represent the starting and end columns of the variables respectively.
 - *Question* (asharda-stat6250): Is Column input appropriate in all situations?
 - *Answer* (asharda−stat6250): Column input is appropriate only in some situations.
 When you use column input,your data must be standard character and numeric values, and these values must be in fixed fields.